 This entry was posted on Wednesday, February 15th, 2012 at 11:19 am and is filed under Mathematics.
-You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 Tags: Bonni Kealy, David Wollkind, desertification, International Fund for Agricultural Development, Jared Brickman, Joint Mathematics Meetings, mathematics, research, Science, statistics, tiger bush, Washington State University, WSU